leemWF/READMEVault/wepulled/swp/README.md

 ```

 :fire: Attention :fire:
-- Levi positions totems towards mid so Healess can get buffs.
 - Less ranges this week on Bear side.
 Watch out your HP.
 - Replicate what we did last week.
 Big tank heal.
 Healers stick to their assignments.
 Run as soon as you get burn.